 In diagnosing ADHD in adults, specialists look for signs that the symptoms developed early in childhood and aren't manifestations of other problems.
 Like children, adults with ADHD often turn to a combination of therapy and medication for treatment, though adults take antidepressants more often than children.
 Some adults are afraid to confront their condition for fear of how treatment might change them.
 They may also associate their ADHD with creative or artistic impulses.
 But numerous testimonials exist of people diagnosed in adulthood with ADHD who received treatment and saw immense improvement in their lives, particularly in their ability to remain organized and complete tasks.

-For more information about ADHD and related topics, please check out the links on the next page.
+For more information about ADHD and related topics, please check out the links below.